Psalms For Life

 Don’t delay, YHWH!

 David begins and ends begging God to save him from enemies bent on destroying him.
-In the Torah, God promised to protect his people from harm, and earlier he told Abraham he’d curse all who cursed him.
-As God’s anointed king, David has also been promised a royal line that lasts forever, implying that one of David’s descendants would play a key role in God’s great work of redemption.
+In the Torah, God promised to protect his people from harm, and earlier he told Abraham he’d curse anyone who cursed Abraham.
+As God’s anointed king, David has also been promised a royal line that lasts forever, implying that one of David’s descendants would play a key role in God’s great redemptive work.
 This means David is integral to God’s overall plan.
-So he naturally asks God to protect him.
+So David naturally asks God to protect him.
 He tells him everything’s messed up and begs him to fix his situation without delay since God’s faithfulness to his promise is at stake and David has no other hope.
 We might expect all this even in a breathlessly short prayer.

 But two things are surprising here.
 People usually respond to serious threats by hitting back even harder.
-David asks only that God leave his enemies in disarray, disgraced, and red-faced when their hopes are dashed and their nefarious plans fall flat.
+David asks only that God leave his enemies in disarray, disgraced, and red-faced when their nefarious plans fall flat and all their hopes are dashed.

 God, I long for the day when your light dispels every last shadow and you wipe every tear from our eyes.
 I believe it will come.
 But it often seems such a long way off.
 You’re my help and deliverer.
 Don’t delay!
 May all who seek you be glad and rejoice in you.
 Amen.